DryRun/exo-dmsummaryplots/GQSummary/README.md

 Command line arguments:

 `--analyses`: Analyses to plot, corresponding to filenames in data/*.dat.
-The order of analyses corresponds to the legend order (remembe that TLegends with multiple columns fill in entries from left to right, then top to bottom).
+The order of analyses corresponds to the legend order (remember that TLegends with multiple columns fill in entries from left to right, then top to bottom).
+This is a bit hard to control from the command line, so it's probably best to modify the default argparse value.

 `--logx`